 - Another sketchbook, illustrated journal, etc. (Each of these is considered one item.)

-- Digital images, animation, videos or interactive work.
-These may be presented from a disc you bring or from your own laptop computer or tablet.
-Note: For work stored on disc media, please ensure that your disc or thumb drive performs correctly on Mac OSX 10.6+.
+- Digital images, animation, or videos.
+These may be presented from your own laptop computer or tablet.
+If you bring a thumb drive, please ensure that it performs correctly on Mac OSX.

 - Interactive work (Please bring your own laptop to demonstrate your interactive software artworks such as games, etc.)

 Please don’t bring large or fragile work.
 Due to space and time constraints, and for your own convenience, we ask that you not bring flatwork larger than 30”x44”.
-For large, heavy and/or fragile works, we strongly encourage you to bring photographic documentation instead.
-You may also present your work in the form of a website; please test your URL beforehand in Mac OSX, or bring your own laptop.
+For large, heavy and/or fragile works, bring photographic documentation instead.